• Skip to primary navigation

 Irish Coffee

-Irish Coffee is one of the most delicious hot cocktails around and makes a fantastic start (or end) to an eventful St. Patrick's Day!
+Irish Coffee is one of the most delicious hot cocktails and makes a fantastic start (or end) to an eventful St. Patrick's Day!
 Learn how to make this simple cocktail using brown sugar, sweetened hot coffee, Irish Whiskey, and heavy cream.
-This hot classic cocktail is perfect for warming you up on cold mornings, or enjoying at any time of the day!
+This hot classic cocktail is perfect for warming you up on cold mornings or enjoying yourself at any time of the day.

 Check out this recipe